 Parking is at either the Mickey & Friends and Pixar Pals parking structures (they are connected) northwest of the parks or the Toy Story surface lot southeast of the parks.
 Plan on spending at least 30 minutes to park, go through bag checks and then get to the theme parks from either location.
 Shuttles are available, but you can walk as well.

 If you want to go to Lamplight Lounge, make reservations up to 60 days in advance on the Disneyland website or the official app.
-Preferred viewing spaces for World of Color will be assigned via a virtual queue through the Disneyland app.
-Watch the app when you enter the park for today's virtual queue opening time.
+Admission to Rogers: The Musical and preferred viewing spaces for World of Color will be assigned via virtual queues in the Disneyland app.
+Watch the app when you enter the park for today's virtual queue opening times.

 The Disneyland Resort now offers a new tool called Disney Genie on its official app to create a custom itinerary for each day of your visit.
 In addition, Disney offers two ways for its theme park guests to pay to access shorter wait times for many popular attractions.
 You can learn more about these options in our posts: